Do you know why I love Batman?

 Focus and discipline are absolutely essential for any business owner and blogging is no different.
 Blogs don’t make money right away.
 It takes time to build up your content and traffic before the money will start coming in.
 If you give up too quickly or stray from your plan in return for a quick payday you could be doing long term damage that would take months or years to repair.

 You must stay focused.
-Constantly ask yourself “Is this moving me toward my goal?”
+Constantly ask yourself “Is what I’m doing moving me closer to my goal?”
 If the answer is no then stop and get yourself back on track.

 Batman knows all about failure and pain.
 As a child he saw his parents murdered right in front of him.
 As Bruce Wayne he is forced to keep everyone at a distance.
 As Batman he regularly takes crow bars to his rib cage and sees criminals like the Joker escape his clutches.
 Yet he never, ever gives up.
 No matter how many setbacks he faces, he always come back stronger.